 There’s nothing better than sinking your teeth into a warm Apple Cider Cake Donut covered in luscious cinnamon sugar!

 These Old fashioned cider donuts are moist inside and crispy outside.
 The hints of cinnamon, nutmeg and the cardamon tickle the taste buds and the subtle sweetness from the Apple Cider remind you it’s Fall!

 Like I said in the beginning…they are not the same as the Red Barn Donuts we had on our way home from Salt Lake, but they are the next best thing!

-They are best fresh and this recipe makes between 12-18 donuts with donut holes.
+They are the best fresh, and this recipe makes between 12–18 donuts with donut holes.
 Watch out for those donut holes though…you’ll find yourself popping them into your mouth at an amazing rate of speed!

 If you enjoyed this Apple Cider Donut Recipe, you might also enjoy these other delicious Breakfast Pastry Recipes

 - Cherry Crumb Coffee Cake